krbz999/requestor/README.md

-# Requestor
+# Z's Requestor
-This is a system-agnostic module that a GM can use with the built-in methods to create chat cards with buttons for players (or the GM) to click.
+A GM can use the built-in methods to create chat cards with buttons for players (or the GM) to click.

 The main method is `Requestor.request({})`, whose inner object requires at least an array of objects `buttonData`.
 Example (for `dnd5e`):